massbitprotocol/Open-Grants-Program/applications/massbit_route.md

   - The Fisherman component of the nearby Gateways periodically check its neighbor for liveness, and inform Massbit Core to update the routing/DNS configuration for the entire network to instruct healthy Gateways to serve incoming RPC requests within a zone.
 If a Gateway's resources are overwhelmed and can no longer serve request due to DDoS protocol attacks such as SYN flood, or IP spoofing, Massbit Core updates with Gateway Manager to stop resolving the host portion in the dAPI URL to the unhealthy Gateway.
 This will add redundacy and ensure Massbit network remain functional in the event of some Gatways are taken down due to DDoS attack.

-  - The attacker can also create multiple dAPI entries to increase the attack surface, and amplify the magnitude of the attack.
+  - The attacker can also create multiple Massbit dAPI entries to increase the attack surface, and amplify the magnitude of the attack.
 In order for the attacker's volume-based network traffic to penerate into Massbit network and reached Massbit Nodes and RPC nodes, they will need to deposit MBT token to their Massbit dAPI and receive a specific quota according to the deposit amount.
-If the dAPI quota reaches 0, Gateways also stop serving traffic for the dAPI URL.
+If the dAPI quota reaches 0, Gateways stop serving traffic for the dAPI URL.
 This also discourage the attacker as there is cost involved in launching the attack, and the Node Providers earns reward for maintain the network.

 - Protection at Gateway level: